sualfred/script.metadata.editor/README.md

 * `Metadata Editor` / `Open Editor` = Editor dialog or sub menu if more options are available
 * `Add/remove available genres` = Quickly edit the genres which the item belongs to
 * `Add/remove available tags` = Quickly edit the tags which the item belongs to
-* `Add/remove favourite tag` = Shortcut to toggle the library tags `Fav.
-Kodi TV Shows` and `Fav.
-Kodi Movies`.
+* `Add/remove favourite tag` = Shortcut to toggle the library tags `Movie Watchlist`, `TV Show Watchlist` and `Music Video Watchlist`.
 Can be used to create custom splitted favourite widgets (like a watchlist).

 RunScript calls: